DHTMLX/docs-spreadsheet/docs/work_with_cells.md

 ---
-sidebar_label: Work with Cells
+sidebar_label: Work with cells
 title: JavaScript Spreadsheet - Work with Cells
 description: changetext
 ---

-# Work with Cells
+# Work with cells

 ## Entering content in a cell